Skip to main content

 Add more sites to a shared dataflow

-If your shared element has no sites or you want to share the same dataflow with more sites, you can add sites as follows:
+If your shared dataflow has no sites or you want to share the same dataflow with more sites, you can add sites as follows:

-1. Go to Shared Dataflow from your account's main menu.
+1. Go to Shared Dataflow from your organization's main menu.

-2. Select the three dots (...) icon next to the needed shared dataflow and select Edit from the drop-down menu.
+2. Select the three dots (...) icon next to the needed shared dataflow, then select Edit.

 3. Select ADD SITES in the top right corner.

-4. Search for and select the desired sites in the Compatible Sites column as described in Step 8.
+4. Search for and select the desired sites in the Compatible sites list as described in Step 8.

 5. Select Save.